ElielBright/ElielBright/README.md

-Eliel Bright's Portfolio
+Eliel Kwesi's Portfolio
 Welcome to my portfolio repository!
 This repository contains the source code for my personal portfolio, showcasing my projects, skills, and contact information.

 About Me

-👋 Hi, I’m @ElielBright
+👋 Hi, I’m @ElielKwesi
 👀 I’m interested in front-end development, creating responsive and visually appealing websites, and exploring new web technologies.
 🌱 I’m currently learning advanced React techniques and improving my backend development skills.
 💞️ I’m looking to collaborate on projects that involve HTML, CSS, Sass, JavaScript, and React.